kirikumo/vscode-multi-instance/README.md

      bash start-target-vscode.sh 1.98.2
      ```

-## File Overview
+## Project Structure

-- `setup-1_98_2.sh` — Main setup script (download, extract, desktop integration)
+- `setup-1_98_2.sh` — Setup script that downloads and configures VSCode
-- `start-target-vscode.sh` — Launch script (sets up portable data, WM_CLASS, etc.)
+- `start-target-vscode.sh` — Launch script with version isolation and window management
-- `vscode_yellow.png` — Custom icon
+- `vscode_yellow.png` — Custom icon for easy identification
-- `vscode-1.98.2.desktop` — Generated desktop entry
-- `portable-data/` — User data and extensions are stored here
+- `portable-data/` — Contains isolated user data and extensions
-- `usr/` — Extracted VSCode files
+- `usr/` — Contains the extracted VSCode installation
+- `vscode-1.98.2.deb` — Downloaded VSCode package
+- `vscode-1.98.2.desktop` — Generated desktop entry with unique window class

-## Notes
+## Key Features Explained

-- The desktop entry uses the custom icon and ensures each VSCode window is uniquely identified by version.
-- You can run multiple portable VSCode versions by duplicating this folder and updating the version in the scripts and filenames.
-- No files are installed outside this directory except the desktop entry and icon (for menu integration).
+- **Version Isolation**: Each instance has its own settings, extensions, and window identification
+- **Custom Window Class**: Uses `WM_CLASS` to help window managers identify different versions
+- **Portable Data**: All user data and extensions are contained in `portable-data/`
+- **Desktop Integration**: Only the `.desktop` file is installed system-wide for launcher integration
+- **Multiple Instances**: Create more instances by copying the directory and updating version numbers

-## Uninstall
+## Cleanup

 To remove the desktop entry: